Yonaguni: Geography

 The island has an area of 28.88 km2 and a population of around 1,700.

 Tuishi (Japanese: トゥイシ), off Cape Irizaki at the western tip of the island, is the westernmost point of Japan.
 The island is situated in the middle of the Yonaguni Depression, a relatively deep gap in the Ryukyu arc, where the warm Kuroshio Current enters the East China Sea from the Philippine Sea.
+The island has one stream designated as Class 2, the Tabaru River.

 According to Japanese anthropologist Yousuke Kaifu, the island of Yonaguni can be seen with the naked eye from Taroko Mountain in Taiwan under good weather conditions.

 Climate

 Yonaguni has a tropical rainforest climate (Köppen climate classification Af).
 The average yearly temperature is 23.8 C, and the average monthly temperature ranges from 18.4 C in January to 28.8 C in July.
 September is the wettest month while July is the driest.